wp-plugins/wordpress-seo/readme.txt

 * Show post type name and taxonomy name (as opposed to label) next to labels in XML sitemap settings to more easily identify post types and taxonomies.
 * Switch tracking to a daily cronjob instead of an admin process to prevent tracking from slowing down admin interface.
 * Focus keyword detection now properly works for diacritical focus keywords as well.
+* Properly apply filters to meta desc and titles in admin grid.

 = 1.3.1.1 =